successkrisz/effect-lambda/README.md

 Effect friendly wrapper for AWS Lambda functions.

-> **Disclaimer:** This library is still in early development stage and the API is likely to change.
-Feedback is welcome.
+> **Attention:** This library has been moved to the [successkrisz/effect-packages](https://github.com/successkrisz/effect-packages/tree/master/packages/effect-lambda) monorepo, for the more up to date versions please check there.
+This repository is now archived.

 ## Motivation